Abhishek-yadv/AmazingPythonProjects/README.md

 ### MusicPlayer

 The [MusicPlayer](https://github.com/Abhishek-yadv/AmazingPythonProjects/tree/master/MusicPlayer)) project is a Python-based music player application that allows you to play and organize your local music collection.
-With features like playlist creation, song sorting, and various playback controls, this project provides a convenient way to enjoy your music library.
+With features like playlist creation, song sorting and various playback controls, this project provides a convenient way to enjoy your music library.

 ## 🚀 Getting Started